Fazilka TV Tower: History

 The whole conflict between Indian and Pakistani television can be traced back to the mid-20th century.
 On 14 August 1947, Pakistan got its independence.
-Subsequently, from the 15th of August, Radio Pakistan Lahore became a hostile station.
+Subsequently, from 15 August, Radio Pakistan Lahore became a hostile station.
 This rang alarm bells in New Delhi and since high-powered transmitters were unavailable in India, two low-powered 1-kilowatt medium-wave transmitters each were dispatched to Amritsar and Jalandhar.
 Thus, All India Radio Jalandhar-Amritsar came into existence.
 This arrangement continued for five years.
 Soon after independence the authorities in Pakistan increased the power of Lahore radio station from 10 kilowatts to 50 kilowatts.
 In 1953, All India Radio also installed a 50-kilowatt medium-wave transmitter at a place called Goraya, located equidistant from Ludhiana and Jalandhar.
 This arrangement continued until the 1990s.
 Pakistan added a 100-kilowatt medium-wave transmitter to its existing 50-kilowatt station in Lahore in 1965.
 India opened a 1-kilowatt medium-wave station at Chandigarh in 1965.
 Another radio station was to be opened at Amritsar, but due to the 1965 war with Pakistan, the idea was shelved.
 In the meanwhile, Radio Pakistan and Pakistan Television Service increased its presence in the border areas with India.
 Radio Pakistan then slowly and steadily kept opening new radio stations in the cities of Rawalpindi, Multan, Bahawalpur, Faisalabad, Mianwali, Islamabad and Sialkot.
 Pakistani television also dotted the entire border areas with Punjab, India with powerful transmitters.
 India started its second phase of expansion of broadcasting services in Punjab during the 1990s.
 During the 1990s, both the cities of Bathinda and Patiala possessed relay centers for Doordarshan and also got FM transmitters of All India Radio.
 The mother station at Jalandhar was upgraded with two high-powered medium-wave transmitters along with a 10-kilowatt FM transmitter.
 All India Radio Chandigarh was strengthened with a 10-kilowatt high-altitude transmitter at Kasauli, extending its range up to 110 miles radius.
 The construction of the Fazilka TV Tower followed in 1996 until its completion in 2007.